 "Improper design of the lighting fixture can result in glare, creating a road hazard condition," the report details.
 "Many early designs of white LED lighting generated a color spectrum with excessive blue wavelength.
 This feature further contributes to disability glare, i.e. visual impairment due to stray light, as blue wavelengths are associated with more scattering in the human eye, and sufficiently intense blue spectrum damages retinas.
 The excessive blue spectrum also is environmentally disruptive for many nocturnal species."

 That disruption — for any creature — is again driven by color.
 According to the report, a white LED lamp is "at least five times more powerful in influencing circadian physiology than a high pressure sodium light based on melatonin suppression."
 For animals, the color and brightness of outdoor lights are similarly meaningful, affecting how birds migrate, if lightning bugs procreate and determining the success rate of turtle hatchlings trying to make their way to the sea.

-So the key here is in the phrase "improper design" — meaning there are ways to mitigate most, if not all of the negative effects of the LED lights while keeping the benefits.
+Despite the increasing risks, there are ways to mitigate most, if not all of the negative effects of the LED lights while keeping the benefits.
 Yellower LED bulbs can mellow the intensity of the blue light, and lower intensity lights can help make a neighborhood feel less like a stadium lit up at night — while still making the streets feel safe.
 Shields on the sides of the lights can help too, so light is directed down onto the ground rather than all around, including through people's windows.